 Instructions

-- Add the tomato paste: Reduce the heat to medium-low, then stir in the tomato paste.
-Saute for 2 - 3 minutes, or until the tomato paste is a deep brick red color and the oil has separated.3 tablespoons tomato paste
+- Add the tomato paste: Reduce the heat to medium-low, then stir in 3 tablespoons tomato paste.
+Saute for 2 - 3 minutes, or until the tomato paste is a deep brick red color and the oil has separated.

-- Reduce the wine and orange juice: Add the white wine and orange juice to the pan and stir to combine, scraping up any stuck bits on the bottom of the pan with a wooden spoon.
-Bring to a boil, then reduce the heat and simmer for 2 - 3 minutes or until about half the liquid has reduced and the alcohol smell has dissipated.¼ cup dry white wine
+- Reduce the wine and orange juice: Add ¼ cup dry white wine and the orange juice to the pan and stir to combine, scraping up any stuck bits on the bottom of the pan with a wooden spoon.
+Bring to a boil, then reduce the heat and simmer for 2 - 3 minutes or until about half the liquid has reduced and the alcohol smell has dissipated.

-- Simmer the broth: Add the fish sauce (if using) and water.
-Bring back to a boil, then reduce the heat and simmer for 10 - 15 minutes, and stir in the butter.
+- Simmer the broth: Add 1 teaspoon fish sauce (if using) and 1 ½ cups water.
+Bring back to a boil, then reduce the heat and simmer for 10 - 15 minutes, and stir in 2 tablespoons unsalted butter.
 At this point the mixture should have thickened slightly and taste aromatic and tomato-ey, but not too acidic or sharp (otherwise, continue simmering to develop the flavors).
 There may be a thin layer of oil on top of the sauce; this is normal!
 Season with salt and pepper.Note: Be generous here with the salt, as you want to make sure the broth is well-seasoned for the fish to cook in.
-Note that the sauce has several layers of acidity from the tomato paste, wine, and orange juice, so a generous pinch of salt will help balance and bring out the savory notes in the dish.1 teaspoon fish sauce, 1 ½ cups water, 2 tablespoons unsalted butter
+Note that the sauce has several layers of acidity from the tomato paste, wine, and orange juice, so a generous pinch of salt will help balance and bring out the savory notes in the dish.

-- While the sauce simmers, season the fish with salt and pepper on both sides.¾ pound cod, halibut, or another firm white fish
+- While the sauce simmers, season 2 (6-ounce) cod fillets with salt and pepper on both sides.

 - Cook the fish: Carefully add the fish to the pan and reduce the heat to a low simmer (there should be small bubbles all around the surface of the pan; if you see large, vigorous bubbles, reduce the heat).
 Simmer for 3 - 6 minutes until cooked through, meaning a fork inserted into the center of the fish will gently flake the meat without resistance.Note: The fish should mostly be submerged into the liquid, but if it's not, you can occasionally spoon some of the hot liquid over the top as you simmer it.

 - Serve: Carefully remove fish from the pan with a spatula and divide amongst two serving bowls.
 Taste and season the broth once more, if needed, then spoon the sauce over the top of the fish.
-Dollop with skyr (or greek yogurt or creme fraiche).
-Garnish with parsley and serve immediately with a side of crusty bread.2 tablespoons full-fat skyr, greek yogurt, or creme fraiche, A handful of flat-leaf parsley, Crusty bread
+Dollop each bowl with 2 tablespoons Greek yogurt or creme fraiche (if using).
+Garnish with A handful of flat-leaf parsley and serve immediately with a side of crusty bread.2 tablespoons Greek yogurt or creme fraiche, A handful of flat-leaf parsley, Crusty bread

 Video